Yerin Baek: 2021–2024: The Volunteers, world tour, and departure from Blue Vinyl

-2024–present: New Start with Independent Label peoplelikepeople
+2024–present: Independent label peoplelikepeople

 On June 15, 2024, Baek signed a management contract with independent label peoplelikepeople.

-On May 7, 2025, Baek released the digital single "I MET PEEJAY".
+On May 7, 2025, Baek released the digital single "I Met Peejay".

 On October 2, 2025, Baek released her third studio album, Flash and Core.
-It is the first studio album in about five years since her second studio album Tellusboutyourself, with a total of 15 tracks.
+It is her first studio album in about five years following her second studio album Tellusboutyourself, with a total of 15 tracks.

 Artistry

 Influences

-Baek has cited Beyoncé, Amy Winehouse, Norah Jones, Rachel Yamagata, Oasis, Avril Lavigne, Rage Against the Machine, as well as Korean artists BoA, Light & Salt, and Yoo Jae Ha as her influences.
+Baek has cited Beyoncé, Amy Winehouse, Norah Jones, Rachel Yamagata, Oasis, Avril Lavigne, Rage Against the Machine, as well as Korean artists BoA, Light & Salt, Yoo Jae-ha and The Black Skirts as her influences.
+Additionally she covered The Black Skirts Song Antifreeze on her EP Love, Yerin.
 She titled her first EP, Frank, as a tribute to Winehouse, whose debut album share the same name.
 Baek also revealed through her live performances that she wrote the songs "Amy" and "True Lover" from her debut album dedicated to Winehouse.

-Songwriting
+Musical Style and Themes

 Baek is known for her candid and straightforward lyrics.
 Upon debuting as a solo artist, Baek participated in writing and composing all of the songs on, Frank, revealing her singer-songwriter side.
 When writing songs for the EP, Baek wrote about her memories and current self.
 She would then eventually write the lyrics and compose the majority of her songs.

 On her decision to write her songs in English, Baek explains her intentions to make her music accessible to international fans, her plans to have an international tour, and the influence of English-language artists who made an impact on her style and music.
 In a 2021 interview, Baek mentioned that it is her dream to perform in the home countries of the artists that inspired her.

 On her lyrical inspiration for her second album, Tellusboutyourself, Baek cites the poetic metaphors of Blossom Dearie and the straightforward style of Amy Winehouse as influences.

-Range of sounds

 Baek's range is from a minimum of 1 octave me (E3) to a maximum of 3 octaves ♭ (B♭5).